happy-bits/spring22java/Databases/Project/Modeling.md

 ## Brainstorming

-Brainstorm ideas of companies to create a database for.
-Rry to find examples of tables and fields that can be included.
-15 minutes.
+Brainstorm ideas of companies to create a database for (15 minutes).
+Try to find examples of tables and fields that can be included.

 We meet and share our ideas.